 |

-I lost a generator valued at $900 and found it had been taken to a pawn shop, and they paid $190 for it!
-Luckily I got it back, but some things never came back!
+I lost a generator valued at $900 and found it had been taken to a pawn shop.
+Thanks to the Sheriff I got it back, but some things never came back!

 |